 By the end of the semester, the students should be able to do the following:

 2. Apply some sufficiency conditions to an optimization method to test whether a minimum or a maximum exists, and whether they are unique (a)

 3. Tell the difference between a local optimum and a global optimum (a)

 4. Use the first- and second-order conditions for unconstrained optima to calculate minima and maxima (a)

 5. Use various computational algorithms for unconstrained optimization, including steepest descent, Newton's method, conjugate-direction methods, and direct search methods (a)

 6. Analyze convergence of the algorithms in 5 above (a)

-8. Obtain analytic solutions to some relatively simple optimization problems with equality constraints, using Lagrange multipliers (a)
+8. Obtain analytic solutions to some optimization problems with equality constraints, using Lagrange multipliers (a)

-9. Obtain analytic solutions to some relatively simple optimization problems with inequality constraints, again using Lagrange multipliers (a)
+9. Obtain analytic solutions to some optimization problems with inequality constraints, again using Lagrange multipliers (a)

 10. Use various computational algorithms for constrained optimization, including penalty function methods, primal and dual methods, penalty and barrier methods, and convex programming (a)